Back to blog

 Logistics & Supply Chain: Building Real-Time Operations Dashboards from Legacy Systems

-A 1,200-truck logistics operator we worked with runs warehouse operations and fleet dispatch on 94 Oracle Forms screens built between 2004 and 2009.
+Logistics doesn’t have a transaction problem.
+It has a visibility problem, and Oracle Forms is exactly the wrong architecture for fixing it.
+A 1,200-truck operator we worked with runs warehouse operations and fleet dispatch on 94 Forms screens built between 2004 and 2009.
 Drivers still call dispatchers on the phone to give ETAs.
-The dispatchers still type those ETAs into Forms.
+Dispatchers still type those ETAs into Forms.
+Allocation logic works.
+Inventory reconciles.
+But nobody in the company can see where a shipment is right now.

 What modern logistics dashboards need